Thunder-Blaze/altblog/src/content/posts/zafkiel/index.md

 ## Choosing the Stack

-### Frontend: Svelte + Shadcn & Tweakcn
+### Frontend: Svelte with Shadcn & Tweakcn Themes

-I chose **Svelte** for the frontend because of its **speed, simplicity, reactivity, and developer experience**.
+I chose **Svelte** for the frontend because of its **speed, simplicity, reactivity, and developer experience** (*and it was blazing fast even on my old slow pc*).
 Unlike heavier frameworks, Svelte compiles away much of the overhead, leaving a lean and efficient app.
 This makes UI development **faster and more intuitive**, letting me focus on design and user experience.

 To bring flexibility to the design, I integrated [**Shadcn**](https://shadcn-svelte.com/) & [**Tweakcn**](https://tweakcn.com/) (*Shadcn Themes*), using which I enabled **multi-theme functionality** and **consistent design**.
 With it, users can seamlessly switch between themes, creating a personalized experience without bloated complexity in the codebase.